CPUjoker303/netlify2.0/content/posts/what-is-the-definition-of-cyber-security.md

 Cloud computing security refers to the set of policies , applications, technologies, to protect the data online from leakage, deletion and alternation of data via cloud computing platforms.
 The methods that provide cloud security are tokenization, avoiding public internet connections,  virtual private networks (VPN)

 ### Things You Must Follow:

-o	Always Update Your software and operating system for the best level of protection
+> * Always Update Your software and operating system for the best level of protection

-o	Always use antivirus software, that will detect and removes threats and viruses from your Personal computer, laptop or macbook.
+> * Always use antivirus software, that will detect and removes threats and viruses from your Personal computer, laptop or macbook.

-o	Always Use strong passwords and make sure, your passwords are not easily   gusseable.
+> * Always Use strong passwords and make sure, your passwords are not easily   gusseable.

-o	Don't open unknown email attachments from unknown senders.
+> * Don't open unknown email attachments from unknown senders.

-o	Don't click on links from unfamiliar websites and unknown senders.
+> * Don't click on links from unfamiliar websites and unknown senders.

-o	At public places, avoid using unsecure wifi networks.
+> * At public places, avoid using unsecure wifi networks.